Project 001 IPDI intro

 What is easiest - to double engine efficiency, halve automobile weight or halve vehicle size to reduce emissions?
 It is now possible to do all three simultaneously.

-Euro6, Euro7 and CAFE average range standard requirements are driving large manufacturers to strategise and prototype very compact single or tandem seat vehicles - a 'sub-car' - as part of their range.
+Euro6, soon Euro7 and USA CAFE average range standard requirements are driving large manufacturers to strategise and prototype very compact single or tandem seat vehicles - a 'sub-car' - as part of their range.
 This is an outsourced solution to help them meet these standards, whilst selling what they already have.

 It appears approximately 1.2m (48in) eg Renault Twizy and VW L1 is the width limit with conventional 'common axle' chassis.
 Even this requires the vehicle to be very low, or very base-heavy with hard suspension to maintain a stable centre of gravity (Cg) in cornering.
 Standard sub-compact automobile chassis are between approximately 1.4m (54in) eg Smart and 1.5m (60in) eg Fiat 500.
 To justify their existence, maximise efficiencies and be seriously useful on crowded roads, sub-cars must be considerably narrower than this.

 The logical conclusion of this trend is for the chassis to tilt, to allow fast, safe cornering, with the optimum fuel, energy efficiency and range.